Should a solar carport be your next home upgrade?

 Are solar carports worth it?

-Solar carports are a great solution for EV owners, homeowners whose roofs aren’t well-suited for solar panels, or simply for people who want to increase their renewable energy production.
+Solar carports are a great solution for EV owners, homeowners whose roofs aren’t well-suited for solar panels, or simply for anyone who wants to increase their renewable energy production.
 If your driveway is in a sunny area and can adequately accommodate a solar carport, you’ll benefit from clean, renewable energy generation and a shaded, sheltered area to park (and charge!) your car.

 Before deciding on a solar carport for your property, be sure to do your research, assess your energy needs, and look into your local zoning policies, permitting processes, and HOA rules.